GluuFederation/erasmus/docs/interviews/01-David Smith.md

  - What do you do spend the largest amount of your time doing?

 ### IT Operations
-   Is there a dedicated IT staff?
+   - Is there a dedicated IT staff?
-   Are you concerned about getting hacked?
+   - Are you concerned about getting hacked?
-   If you were hacked, what could the range of impacts?
+   - If you were hacked, what could the range of impacts?
-   How much do you rely on IT to deliver the core service?
+  - How much do you rely on IT to deliver the core service?

 ## USER MGT

 ### Tell us about identity practices?

-   a.
-In rough terms, how many usernames and passwords (or other types of authentication) do you have?
+  - In rough terms, how many usernames and passwords (or other types of authentication) do you have?
 What are some of the systems people need to access?

-### Does your organization have a single sign-on system that provides access
-to multiple websites?
+### Does your organization have a single sign-on system that provides access to multiple websites?

 ### On the website it said "Normal" and "LDAP".
 Do you know what that means?

 ### Do all 57/20 EMT/parametics have STRAC cards?
 How are they used?
-Are there
-any mis-uses of the cards?
+Are there any mis-uses of the cards?
 Any places you'd like to use them, but you can't?

-### Can you share your thoughts about using credentials other then passwords
-(or smartcards) to access websites or mobile applications?
+### Can you share your thoughts about using credentials other then passwords (or smartcards) to access websites or mobile applications?

 ### What would you think about a mobile identity card for first responders?

-### Do you think people in your organization would object to using to using
-their person smart phone to apply for a first responder mobile identity card?
+### Do you think people in your organization would object to using to using their person smart phone to apply for a first responder mobile identity card?

 ### EMS San Marcos responded to a large, multi-jurisdictional disaster?
 From an identity management perspective, can you share some thoughts about how that went?
 How were people identified?
 Were any not turned away?

 ### Can you talk a little about the certifications for EMTs and Paramedics:
  - Texas EMS certification